Liverpool Institute for Performing Arts

 The Liverpool Institute for Performing Arts (LIPA) is a performing arts higher education institution in Liverpool, founded by Paul McCartney and Mark Featherstone-Witty and opened in 1996.
-LIPA offers 11 full-time BA (Hons) degrees in a range of fields across the performing arts, as well as three Foundation Certificate programmes of study in acting, music technology, and dance and popular music.
-LIPA offers full-time, one-year master's-level degree courses in acting (company) and costume making.
+LIPA offers 20 full-time BA (Hons) degrees in a range of fields across the performing arts, as well as three Foundation Certificate programmes of study in acting and popular music.
+LIPA offers full-time, one-year master's-level degree courses in Acting and Costume Design and Making.
 It is a member of the Federation of Drama Schools.

 The Education Guardian has previously ranked LIPA No. 1 in the UK for several of its degree courses, and it is regularly ranked as one of the top 10 specialist institutions.
-LIPA has been awarded gold by the Government's Teaching Excellence Framework (TEF), which rates higher education providers by teaching quality.

 In September 2003, LIPA launched LIPA 4–19, a part-time performing arts academy for 4-to-19-year-olds.
-Since then, a satellite school and associate academies have also been launched.
 LIPA started its own primary free school in 2014 and its own sixth form free college in 2016.